 During the tumultuous 1930s, she became intimately familiar with both the terrain and people of her district.
 Thus, she was able to hide herself and her adopted children from the Japanese invaders, whose brutal atrocities filled her with horror and anger.
 She gradually began to collect and relay information about enemy troop movements to government forces, even as she cared for more wounded and homeless refugees and orphans in the caves near Yangcheng.

-When printed a story reflecting her feelings, the Japanese sent out a warrant for her arrest.
+When she printed a story reflecting her feelings, the Japanese sent out a warrant for her arrest.
 They had already renewed their advance into her area, killing women and children indiscriminately, so she knew she had to take the little ones in her care to safety.
 The epic journey to Xian leading 94 children tested all her mental, physical, and spiritual resources.
 Only faith in God kept her going.

 Though the film “The Inn of the Sixth Happiness” portrays Aylward as spurring on her weary group with cheerful ditties, the truth is that they sang hymns to strengthen their faith.
 Other inaccuracies in the film include a supposed romantic relationship with Col Linnan; this and other liberties with the truth deeply troubled Aylward.